Strangers In Their Own Land by Arlie Russell Hochschild - Test

 • 3.
 Hochschild explores the lives of working-class people affected by what industry?

-A) The manufacturing industry.
+B) The tech industry.

-B) The oil and gas industry.
+C) The oil and gas industry.

-D) The tech industry.
+D) The manufacturing industry.

 • 4.
 What emotional response does Hochschild identify among her subjects regarding government?

-A) Fear of change.
+A) Feeling of betrayal.

 B) Indifference.